 Proper Technique To Punch Hard

 Let's start with your stance.
 Your feet should be slightly wider than shoulder-width to provide you with a solid base to punch from.
 Your knees will be slightly bent.
-As you start to throw your punch (in this instance, the cross or rear hand punch), your back foot will pivot in the direction of your punch with your heel lifted off the floor.
+As you throw your punch (in this instance, the cross or rear hand punch), your back foot will pivot in the direction of your punch with your heel lifted off the floor.

 Keep your shoulders, arms, and hands relaxed while throwing the punch.
 Turn your fist over by pronating your hand while punching.
 You are aiming to make contact with your index and middle finger knuckles.

-What Exercises Help You Punch Harder And Faster?
+Best Exercises To Punch Harder And Faster

-Based on the research presented, prioritizing training the lower body seems to be a logical way of improving punching power due to its greater contribution to an effective punch.
+Based on the research presented, prioritizing training in the lower body seems to be a logical way of improving punching power due to its greater contribution to an effective punch.
 Typically, these should be done in the 3 – 6 rep range as increased muscle size is not usually the desired outcome.
 Each exercise mentioned is in the video below.

 Band Assisted Jump

 No one talks about this exercise.
 It is the most effective way of training pure speed.
-Strong legs are great.
-But you need to be able to produce force very quickly.
+Strong legs are great, but you need to be able to produce force very quickly.
 Jumping with less than bodyweight is your ticket to developing game-changing speed.

 You will need to tie a band to the top of a rack.
-You can either hold the band or wrap it under your arms like in the video above.
+You can hold the band or wrap it under your arms like in the video above.
 I prefer it this way.

 My favorite trunk exercise for boxers.
 Do you want to improve your ability to rotate hard and fast with your trunk and hips?
 You need to perform the Landmine Rotation.
 Make sure you turn your hip and pivot your feet.
 Don’t stand like a stiff statue which you will often see in other videos.